Awards to the U.S.

 Distinguished Award in Teaching Program for International Teachers (DAI)

 Description and Purpose

-The Fulbright Distinguished Awards in Teaching (DA) Program provides funding for highly accomplished American primary and secondary educators to take part in an intensive professional development program for 5 months in the United States.
+The Fulbright Distinguished Award in Teaching (DAI) Program provides funding for highly accomplished Taiwan primary and secondary educators to take part in an intensive professional development program for 5 months in the United States.
 International participants gather at a single U.S. university’s College of Education which will provide a broad range of education classes and faculty support.

-- Enroll in advanced undergraduate or graduate level classes at a U.S. host university.
+- Participate in advanced undergraduate or graduate level classes at a U.S. host university.

 As part of the program, Fulbright Distinguished Teachers: